morganmayday/tayen-core/archetypes/arcanist/occultist.md

 > fluff text here

 The occultist's key ability is Knowledge.
-Their primary skills are Recall Occult Lore and tbd and they are trained in tbd
+Their primary skills are Recall Occult Lore and Exert Will and they are trained in Research and Recall Arcane Lore.

 | Level | Abilities |
 | ----- | --------- |